SadlyAhamed/Spring-Boot-With-Angular-Project/README.md

 6. Handle Customer Inquiries: Address customer inquiries, complaints, and requests related to deliveries.
 7. Administrate Users: Manage user accounts, permissions, and access levels within the system.
 8. Handle Payments: Process payments, invoices, and financial transactions related to deliveries.
-9. Manage Vehicles: Maintain information about vehicles used for deliveries, including maintenance schedules and usage logs.
-10. Monitor Compliance: Ensure compliance with regulations and standards related to courier
+9. Monitor Compliance: Ensure compliance with regulations and standards related to courier

 ## Technologies used:-
 ### Front-End Development: